hiring a spray foam insulation contractor

 Hiring a Spray Foam Insulation Contractor

-Hiring a spray foam insulation contractor can be very trying for anyone who has never contracted this kind of work done before.
-Is not something we normally hear about or deal with on a regular basis.
+Hiring a spray foam insulation contractor can be very trying for anyone who has never contracted this kind of work before.
 Spray foam insulation has become more popular and has proven to improve the comfort level in our homes and $AVE US MONEY.
-With that said, there are more and more spray foam insulation contractors going into business to try their hand installing spray foam insulation.
+With that said, there are more and more spray foam insulation contractors going into business to try their hand at installing spray foam insulation.
 While you are searching and contacting these installers, we have compiled a list of topics and questions for you to consider asking or speaking with your potential installer about.
 Make sure that you get all your questions answered to your satisfaction.
 A good installer will have all the answers.

-Insurance: Does the company have Workers Compensation and General Liability?
-The general liability is specialized for our industry because of the nature of the product (i.e., coverage for chemical spills/Hazmat, etc.).
+Insurance: Does the company have Worker’s Compensation and the appropriate General Liability?
+The general liability is specialized for our industry because of the nature of the product (i.e., coverage for chemical spills/Hazmat, overspray, etc.).

 Warranty: Does the company offer a Workmanship Warranty?
 How long is it good for?

-Overselling: Estimators that are pushy and demanding decisions on a time line to get discounts, should be weighted with scrutiny.
+Overselling: Estimators that are pushy and demanding decisions or on a timeline to get discounts, should be weighted with scrutiny.
 The estimator should be there with the intention of solving your problem and trying to stay within your budget as best they can.
-Please understand that spray foam insulation is more costly than traditional insulation but the benefits will outweigh the costs in the end.

 Word of Mouth and Reviews: Talking to someone that has experience with the company or reading reviews can be helpful.
 Even great companies have dissatisfied customers but still deliver a great product.
 So check your resources in several places and ask for references, preferably from someone with a project like yours.
 If the company is established, they should be able to provide that information.